 Saint John is a city on the Bay of Fundy, in New Brunswick, Canada.
 It’s known for the Reversing Rapids, a phenomenon caused by bay tides colliding with the Saint John River.
 Food and craft stalls fill the Saint John City Market, in an 1876 building.
 On a peninsula nearby, trails wind through Irving Nature Parks salt marshes, volcanic rock and forests.
 The 1913 Imperial Theatre stages plays, concerts and dance.

 For more information on courses available visit the UNBE website.

 UNB Saint John has two campus residences, housing 200+ graduate and undergraduate students.
 Suites, single and double-rooms are available, and each residence has TV -lounges, study rooms and quiet floors.
-Visit the websites for Saint John or Fredericton for detailed information about each residence and to find application forms.
+Visit the website for detailed information about each residence and to find application forms.